 Including these contract requirements and conditions in the RFP will improve your BATNA by cutting down the amount of time and negotiations required to get from “proposal/bid” to a properly negotiated “signed contract.”
-Working with experienced business and contracting attorneys like Haber Slade, will help you put your best foot forward and secure an agreement that is not only well-negotiated, but also addresses all of your needs.
+Working with experienced business and contracting attorneys like Haber Law, will help you put your best foot forward and secure an agreement that is not only well-negotiated, but also addresses all of your needs.

-David Podein is a partner with Haber Slade.
+David Podein is a partner with Haber Law.
 He concentrates his practice in the areas of real estate and construction law, condominium and community association representation, commercial leasing, secured financing, and business and commercial litigation.
 A substantial portion of Mr. Podein’s practice involves representation of community associations in the financing, approvals, and contract negotiation for multi-million dollar capital improvement, repair, and/or building upgrade projects.